Why search Answers?

 - Filtered by fields

 Notice that the right side of the interface also reports key data for the selected artifact: title, the Pinboard where it is found, Metrics, Filter by, and Group by.
+For Pinboard results, the Details panel lists Frequent Metrics and Frequent Groupings for that Pinboard.
+You can determine if a Pinboard search result is useful for you based on the metrics and attributes used most often in that Pinboard.

 To see how the Answer appears as a chart, a table, or headline, click Preview, and notice the detail in the graph.